06 Nov China Accepted Into IMF

 - A Central Bank balance sheet that can provide instant liquidity

-- Their balance sheet also needs an amount of gold designated by the IMF, scaled to the size of the country’s economy.
+- China’s balance sheet must hold an amount of gold designated by the IMF, scaled to the size of the country’s economy.

-- In addition to gold and currency, reserve status is typically conferred to countries with active bond markets in their home currency as well as the currency of their trading partners.
+- In addition to gold and currency, reserve status designation goes to countries with active bond markets in their home currency as well as the currency of their trading partners.

-Global Currency Reset (GCR), the addition of CNY/RMB was a Global Currency Reset with respect to the effective date for inclusion in the SDR.
+Global Currency Reset (GCR), the addition of CNY/RMB required a Global Currency Reset on the effective date for inclusion in the SDR.

 The SDR includes both CNY & RMB with a combined weighting in the SDR of 10.92%